aditansh/backend-template/README.md

 * JWT
 * Sequelize

-> Users and Products Table Created Using Sequelize CLI
+> Users and Posts Table Created Using Sequelize CLI

 ## Available Routes for Users